kwabenasapong/openpldoc/manual/source/install_linux.rst

 Arch Linux
 ----------

-OpenLP is availabe on Arch Linux through the Arch User Repository, or AUR.
+OpenLP is available on Arch Linux through the Arch User Repository, or AUR.
 Info on the AUR can be found `at the Arch wiki <https://wiki.archlinux.org/index.php/Arch_User_Repository>`_.

 There are a variety of tools and methods to install from the AUR.
 For this